cldf/cldf/README.md

 Metadata must be specified using [JSON-LD](http://json-ld.org/) as described in the [Metadata Vocabulary for Tabular Data](http://www.w3.org/TR/tabular-metadata/).

 However, to make tooling simpler, we restrict the metadata specification as follows:
 - Metadata files must specify a `tables` property on top-level.
+While this add a bit of verbosity to the metadata description, it makes it possible to describe mutiple data tables in one metadata file.
 - The table provided in the CLDF data file must be listed in `tables` using a `dc:type` attribute with value `cldf-values`.
 - If each row in the data file corresponds to a resource on the web, the `tableSchema` property should provide an `aboutUrl` property.
 - If individual cells in a row correspond to resources on the web, the corresponding column specification should provide a `valueUrl` property.